karshUniBremen/esp32DevEnvSetup/README.md

 #### Now refer esp32 install document to setup the project in eclipse

-#### If you like to compile and flash in command line, add IDF_PATH and xtensa bin path in .setup file.

 #### esp-idf version is 		release v3.3
 #### xtensa tool chain 		2019-r1